NJ Transit meets federal deadline for rail braking system

 All U.S. railroads were required to have the system in place by the end of 2015, but federal regulators extended that three years.
 NJ Transit was among numerous operators that had installed the system by the end of 2018 but were given an extension to the end of 2020 to test it and put it fully into use.

-NJ Transit had completed a fraction of the process by the time Corbett took over in early 2018.
-Then, as the focus on outfitting track infrastructure and trains with the new system intensified to meet the deadline, customers bore the brunt as hundreds of trains per month were delayed or canceled to accommodate the work.
+As work accelerated in 2018, the intensified focus on outfitting track infrastructure and trains with the new system left customers bearing the brunt as hundreds of trains per month were delayed or canceled to accommodate the work.

+NJ Transit and contractor Parsons Corp. “had 11 months to do essentially nine years’ worth of work” in installing PTC in 2018, Murphy said Friday, then had 24 months to do what amounted to four years’ additional work to finish the job.

-The process hit a roadblock last year when problems with software provided by Parsons Corp. delayed testing on trains carrying actual passengers, a requirement under federal rules.
+The process hit a roadblock last year when problems with software provided by Parsons delayed testing on trains carrying actual passengers, a requirement under federal rules.
 Some software was still being replaced to correct defects as recently as last month, according to a recent NJ Transit update.

 Sign up for Daily Newsletters